 I never really thought much of these WikiLeaks we’ve all read about over the past few days and months, but the release on Monday was especially unnerving.
 This publication had nothing to do with military secrets, or what one country thought of the other, or what a prince thought of someone’s girlfriend.
 If you haven’t read our other post about WikiLeaks, check it out.

 This latest round of WikiLeaks is significantly more dangerous to everyday business.
 The documents detailed the locations of critical pieces of the modernized world’s supply chain.
-To put this in perspective, think of the impact cutting the transatlantic cable would have on your day-to-day life.
+To put this in perspective, think of the impact that cutting the transatlantic cable would have on your day-to-day life.
 This would severely limit the data transferred between North America and Europe, causing the cost of doing business to skyrocket.
-So yes, the locations of our modern supply chain are important and not for all eyes and ears.
+So, yes, the locations of our modern supply chain are important and are not for all eyes and ears.

 Perhaps you don’t rely on the Internet for work; your focus is here at home and not in dealing with other continents.
 Those gas lines that cross thousands of unprotected miles are now at risk.
 Gas prices are at an all-time high right now; imagine the impact on yourself and your business if our gas supply chain is tampered with.